-As a general rule use wide wobble crankbaits in warmer water (60 degrees and up) and use them for fishing around wood cover.
-Use tight wobble crankbaits in colder water (45 to 60 degree water temp) and use for fishing around weeds.
+Generally, use wide wobble crankbaits in warmer water (60 degrees and up) to fish around wood cover.
+Use tight wobble crankbaits in colder water (45 to 60-degree water temp) and fish around weeds.
 Use cranks all year round.

 Wide Wobble Baits (60 degrees and up):

 Wooden - Bagleys diving B series, Poe's hundred series

 Wooden - Rapala Shad Rap and Risto Rap, Cedar Shads